Shuddhadvaita

+History

+Shuddadvaita is founded by Vishnuswami in Southern India, though little is know of his writing.
+He is known as the early founder of the Rudra sampradaya, one of the four main traditions of Vaishnavaites.
+Vallabhacharya revived it in the 15th century, composing a partial commentary on the Brahma Sutras (Anubhashya) and a full commentary on the Bhagavata Purana (Subodhini).
+After Vallabhacharya's death, his son Vitthalanatha completed the commentary on the Brahma Sutras.

+Later scholarly work expanded the Shuddadvaita philosophy.
+Purusottama (1668–1781), Vallabhacharya's seventh descendant, wrote commentaries on the Anubhashya (known as Prakasha), the Subodhini, and Vidvan Mandana.
+His adopted son Gopesvara (1780–1830) further wrote a commentary on Prakasha called Rashmi.

-Central Topics
+Central topics

 In the ancient Vedic tradition of knowledge and comprehension of reality, the central theme would be experiencing the Supreme Entity or Brahman.
-Vedas primarily contain references to the adwait nature of Brahm.
-However, depending on how a scholar perceives those verses, he might see duality— dwait aspect as well.
+Vedas primarily contain references to the advaita nature of Brahman.
+However, depending on how a scholar perceives those verses, they might see duality—dvaita aspect as well.
 This ambiguity has led to several philosophical traditions in the Indian history, such as: